Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Configure Diaspora

+For a local development instance, you can skip this step initially.

-Diaspora needs to know where on the internet it is.
+Otherwise: Diaspora needs to know where on the internet it is.
 Copy config/app_config_example.yml to config/app_config.yml, put your url into the url field, and make any other needed configuration changes.

 ### Run the server

-`./script/server` will start both thin and the websocket server.
-If you want to run a different app server, you will have to run them separately.
-See below for instructions.
+For a local development instance, just run `./script/server`.
+This will start both thin and the websocket server.
+The application is then available at http://localhost:3000.

+If you want to run an app server other than thin, you must run it and the websocket server separately.

 ### Run the app server

+For a local development instance, skip this step - just run `./script/server` to get both the app server and websocket server on the right ports.

 Once mongo is running and bundler has finished, run `bundle exec thin start` from the root Diaspora directory.
 This will start the app server in